NiharaDeSilva/FORTH/README.md

 3. Fuctional tests have been written in the test folder and the expected output has been written in .out file.

+### Bonus Development

+User-defined functions have been implemented, with t11.4th and t12.4th files corresponding to their respective tests.

 ## How to run the code
 To build the project, use the following command:
 ```